ai-cam/ai-cam.github.io/_events/ai-for-ops-community-meet-up.md

 ---
-slug: AI Sciencepreneurship bootcamp 2026
+slug: AI Sciencepreneurship bootcamp Feb 2026
 title: AI Sciencepreneurship bootcamp 2026
 excerpt: Cambridge is at the heart of a vibrant and thriving AI innovation ecosystem and is rapidly becoming a global force in applied AI research across